daostack/arc.js_legacy/docs/Home.md

 **Note:** `WrapperFactoryy.at` will throw an exception if it can't find the contract at the given address.

 #### From getContractWrapper
-You can obtain a contract wrapper using either `WrapperService.getContractWrapper` or  `DAO.getContractWrapper`.
-The latter just invokes the former.
+You can obtain a contract wrapper using either `WrapperService.getContractWrapper`.

 For example:
 ```